Borjabor/PasswordManager/README.md

 ## NOTE!!

 This program was for practice purposes only and should not be used to store sensitive information.
+The JSON is already populated with some test information